iccs121/a02-financial-tracker/a02-instruction.md

 4. **`print`** – Display all transactions in the linked list.
 5. **`quit`** – Save all transactions to `logs/transaction_log.txt` and exit the program.

+**Note on Input Handling:** Students may implement one of two valid UI paradigms.
+- A menu-driven interface, where the user is presented with a list of options and selects one by entering its corresponding number.
+- A command-driven interface, where the user inputs the command directly as a string (e.g., add income, delete 3).

 **4. File Handling**

 - **Transactions should only be written to the log file when the user quits.**